Learning development

-Learning development describes work with students and staff to develop academic practices, with a main focus on students developing academic practices in higher education, which assess the progress of knowledge acquired by the means of structural approaches (Tejero, 2020).
-Learning developers are academic professionals who: teach, advise and facilitate students to develop their academic practices; create academic development learning resources; and reflect on their own academic practices through a community of practice.
+Learning development describes work with students and staff to develop academic practices, with a main focus on students developing academic practices in higher education, which assesses the progress of knowledge acquired using structural approaches (Tejero, 2020).
+Learning developers are academic professionals who: teach, advise and facilitate students to develop their academic practices; create academic development learning resources; and reflect on their academic practices through a community of practice.